|Nutritional Guidelines (per serving)|

 Rustic mom-and-pop restaurants in Mexico and the southwestern United States often serve menudo as a weekend brunch item.
 Cooks usually prepare the soup mid-week, then chill and reheat it on Saturday or Sunday, a process that concentrates the broth and intensifies the flavors.

 - 2 cups dried hominy

-- 3 pounds dressed honeycomb beef tripe (cut into bite-size pieces)
+- 3 pounds honeycomb beef tripe (cleaned and cut into bite-size pieces)

 - 2 pounds pig's feet (split in half, bones and skin intact)